Source code: https://github.com/volfpeter/htmy

 The entire library -- from the rendering engine itself to the built-in components -- is built around a few simple protocols and a handful of simple utility classes.
 This means that you can easily customize, extend, or replace basically everything in the library.
 Yes, even the rendering engine.
 The remaining parts will keep working as expected.

 Also, the library doesn't rely on advanced Python features such as metaclasses or descriptors.
 There are also no complex base classes and the like.
-Even a junior engineer could understand, develop, and debug an application that's built with htmy.
+Even a junior engineer could understand, develop, and debug an application that's built with htmy

 Components

-Every class with a sync or async htmy(context: Context) -> Component method is an htmy component (technically an HTMYComponentType).
-Strings are also components, as well as lists or tuples of HTMYComponentType or string objects.
+).
+Strings are also components, as well as lists or tuples of HTMYComponentType

-Using this method name enables the conversion of any of your business objects (from TypedDictss or pydantic models to ORM classes) into components without the fear of name collision with other tools.
+models to ORM classes) into components without the fear of name collision with other tools.

 Async support makes it possible to load data or execute async business logic right in your components.
 This can reduce the amount of boilerplate you need to write in some cases, and also gives you the freedom to split the rendering and non-rendering logic in any way you see fit.